steamclock/internetmap/Data-Pipeline/README.md

 In order to speed up initial app load, we need to create the unified.txt file which contains quick lookup data for the new "default" year.
 Currently this is done by enabling the block of code in MapController.cpp that creates the unified file and then running tha app on an emulator in iOS.

 Note: Now that we have complete control over the data pipeline we should look into creating this file in python.

+## Troubleshooting

+Below are some issues encountered when initally running through the python scripts in the pipeline:

+#### ERROR (aspipeline): ImportError: No module named networkx
+SOLUTION: Install networkx (suggestion, setup custom python env)

+#### ERROR (aspipeline): ImportError: No module named p9base
+ISSUE: Not a standard or known 3rd party python lib
+SOLUTION: Jeff wrote this; add this helper script to the folder

+#### ERROR (aspipeline): generator' object has no attribute '__getitem__' ("aspipeline.py", line 479)
+PROBLEM: networkx lib has changed, such that the connected_components returns a generator, not a list
+SOLUTION: Create sorted_components = sorted(nx.connected_components(self.graph), key=len, reverse=True) to simulate that old list

+#### ERROR (getasinfo): socket.error: [Errno 54] Connection reset by peer
+NOTE: Occurs after a period of time, numerous calls made successfully; more than likely hit a new rate limit imposed by the ipduh.com services
+OPTIONS: use getasinfo2.py (run in batches) to save the HTML and scrape that later.